Link theory with real teaching practice

 Assessment & Feedback

-- Discover different feedback approaches used for the purpose of achieving specific outcomes, and consider their overall effectiveness when distance teaching.
+- Discover different feedback approaches used for the purpose of achieving specific outcomes.

-our Distance Learning Film Clubs by signing up for a free trial (no strings attached).
+our online CPD sessions by signing up for a free account (no strings attached).
 Simply click here >

-Proven by research to have an impact on teachers professional development
+Proven by research to have a positive impact on teachers professional development.

 of teachers have found it an effective way to develop their practice